Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Conclusions and future work

 In this work, we present a detailed description of the phase space of hybrid quantum systems and the description of statistics.
 The mathematical framework allows use to completely characterize probability ensemble by means of hybrid density matrices.
 Within this context, we also perform a computation of hybrid quantum-classical microcanonical ensembles based on a maximum entropy principle applied to the hybrid entropy.
 The resulting ensemble presents the expected characteristic of microcanonical ensemble, being an equiprobable distribution of MESs with energies in the allowed interval.
 Furthermore, the classical and quantum microcanonical ensembles are obtained in the corresponding limit cases.

 One of the most remarkable properties of the hybrid microcanonical ensemble here presented is its ability to propagate classical properties to its quantum components.
-Typically, classical microcanonical ensembles can be defined for any fixed energy of the system above its minimum; the same is not true purely quantum systems, as a microcanonical ensemble can only be formulated for energies equal to the eigenvalues of the Hamiltonian, whose spectrum is generally discrete.
+Typically, classical microcanonical ensembles can be defined for any fixed energy of the system above its minimum.
+The same is not true purely quantum systems, as a microcanonical ensemble can only be strictly formulated for energies equal to the eigenvalues of the Hamiltonian, whose spectrum is generally discrete; although, naturally, for large systems any feasible small range of energies always contains some eigenvalues and the discreteness of the spectrum is not a problem in practice.
 We show in this article how, given a hybrid microcanonical ensemble, its marginal quantum ensemble is similar to a purely quantum microcanonical ensemble but, due to the influence of the classical subsystem, can be generally defined for a continuum range of energies.
-This extension of classical properties to quantum statistics may be useful in the analysis of more general systems than those proposed in this article, such as molecules and quantum gravity models.
+This extension of classical properties to quantum statistics may be key to the description of a framework in which the microcanonical ensemble can be intrinsically applied to any system, without the necessity for additional properties such as large systems, and for this reason may be useful in the analysis of more general systems than those proposed in this article, such as molecules and quantum gravity models.

-We also show how the hybrid microcanonical ensemble allows us to compute the hybrid canonical ensemble proposed in \cite{Alonso2020}.
+We also show how the hybrid microcanonical ensemble allows us to compute the hybrid canonical ensemble proposed in Ref. \cite{Alonso2020}.
 By considering the microcanonical ensemble of a compound system with a hybrid subsystem and a quantum reservoir, and using the typical assumptions in this setting \cite{Cohen-Tannoudji2020}, the hybrid canonical ensemble is obtained as the marginal ensemble of the hybrid subsystem.
 This is another proof of the validity of the proposed hybrid microcanonical ensemble in the context of building a self-coherent statistical description of hybrid quantum-classical systems.

 Notice that our analysis did not consider the dynamics of the microstates at all.
 However, for the maximum entropy principle to produce physically meaningful thermodynamic ensembles, it is well known that a suitable microdynamics must be defined having the maximum entropy solution as an equilibrium state.
 The description of appropriate hybrid quantum-classical dynamics is an open problem that we will analyze in future articles.
 Potential applications to the definition of suitable hybrid thermostats also require of a suitable dynamics, which, hopefully, are ergodic on the submanifold of fixed energy.
 In such a case time averages over single trajectories, which are easy to implement numerically, would provide us with statistical averages over this microcanonical ensemble.
 Using these averages with the microcanonical-canonical relation discussed above, fixed temperature averages (always difficult numerically) would be easily implemented.